Carrie Underwood Reveals How She’s Spending Her First Valentine’s Day As A Mom Of Two

 And it seems as though the “Love Wins” singer definitely found that with Fisher, who she’ll celebrate her ninth wedding anniversary with in July.

-As the Inquisitr reported just last week, the couple joined forces for a very important cause by snapping Carrie’s first selfie since giving birth to their second child which both then posted to their Instagram accounts.
-The duo posed with big red X’s drawn on their hands and matching black baseball caps on their heads in support of the End It Movement to shine a light on slavery.
+As the Inquisitr reported just last week, the couple joined forces for a very important cause by snapping Carrie’s first selfie since giving birth to their second child, which both then posted to their Instagram accounts.
+The duo posed with big red X’s drawn on their hands and matching black baseball caps on their heads, in support of the End It Movement to shine a light on slavery.